chadkluck/npm-chadkluck-cache-data/README.md

 * Node.js 16 or higher
 * AWS access to a Lambda function, S3 bucket, DynamoDb table, and SSM Parameter Store
 * A basic understanding of CloudFormation, Lambda, S3, DynamoDb, and SSM Parameters
-* A basic understanding of IAM policies that will allow Lambda to access S3, DynamoDb, and SSM Parameter Store
+* A basic understanding of IAM policies, especially the Lambda Execution Role, that will allow Lambda to access S3, DynamoDb, and SSM Parameter Store

 ### Installing